15 Best AR-15s [2026]: Top Rifles for Every Budget and Skill Level

 Though not the most beautiful of firearms, they’re still great options for first-time buyers.
 If you just want to blow up your bank account, the Geissele Super Duty Rifle or FN M249S models will certainly do the trick.

-And once you’ve picked your rifle, don’t forget the next most important purchase – a secure gun safe to keep it protected.
-Check out our picks for the Best Gun Safes.
+And once youโve picked your rifle, donโt forget a secure gun safeโand the right tools.
+Check out our picks for the Best Gun Safes and our review of the Fix It Sticks All-in-One Torque Driver Kit.

 Justin Trump is the managing editor and owner of CAT Outdoors.
 The son of a Vietnam veteran, he’s a Certified Glock Armorer, an avid gun enthusiast and 2A advocate.
 He holds two firearm patents for the CAT M4 and Talon tools.
 When not managing CAT Outdoors, he enjoys spending time with his family and friends, rooting for Michigan sports teams, and serving his church.